koualab/conodictor/README.md

 For commercial uses please contact Dominique Koua at dominique.koua@inphb.ci.

-## Citation
+## 🔖 Citation

-When using ConoDictor2 in your work, you should cite:
+ConoDictor is a scientifc software, with a [published paper](https://doi.org/10.1093/bioadv/vbab011) in the [Bioinformatics Advances](https://academic.oup.com/bioinformaticsadvances) journal.
+Please cite this article if you are using it in an academic work, for instance as:

-Dominique Koua, Anicet Ebou, Sébastien Dutertre, Improved prediction of conopeptide superfamilies with ConoDictor 2.0, Bioinformatics Advances, Volume 1, Issue 1, 2021, vbab011, https://doi.org/10.1093/bioadv/vbab011.
+Koua, D., Ebou, A., & Dutertre, S. (2021).
+Improved prediction of conopeptide superfamilies with ConoDictor 2.0.
+Bioinformatics Advances, 1(1), vbab011. https://doi.org/10.1093/bioadv/vbab011

 ## Dependencies